dannyglv789/LearnSpanishAPP/README.md

 In Learn Spanish users receive a spanish word with a specified number of attempts to guess the english translation.

-1. Create user at create_user endpoint (requires auth)
+1. Create user at create_user endpoint
 2. Create new game at new_game endpoint
-3. Use urlsafe_game_key to view created game and scrambled word at get_game endpoint
+3. Use urlsafe_game_key to view created game at get_game endpoint
-4. Use urlsafe_game_key to make a move at make_move endpoint untill win or loss reply.
+4. Use urlsafe_game_key to make a move at make_move endpoint untill win or loss.
-5. Each game can be retrieved or played at get_user_games endpoint
+5. games can be retrieved at get_user_games endpoint

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.